Internal Scholarships (MSN Students)

 THE JULIA HEREFORD ALUMNI SCHOLARSHIP for a second-year student is awarded annually through the generosity of the Julia Hereford Society and the Julia Hereford Endowed Alumni Scholarship Fund.

-- THE C. W. KEMPKAU SCHOLARSHIP is awarded annually to an outstanding PreSpecialty student in the incoming class.
+THE C. W. KEMPKAU SCHOLARSHIP is awarded annually to an outstanding Pre-Specialty student in the incoming class.
+This scholarship may also be awarded as a partial scholarship depending on the amount of funding each year.

 - THE LAURA CATHERINE RANKIN MEMORIAL SCHOLARSHIP for a second year student was established in Laura’s memory by her parents, Dr. and Mrs. Allan Rankin, family, and classmates.